 NELL GREENFIELDBOYCE: Atlantis rolled to a halt and Commander Chris Ferguson spoke to Mission Control.

 FERGUSON: After serving the world for over 30 years, the space shuttle has earned its place in history.
 And it's come to a final stop.

 GREENFIELDBOYCE: After running through the checklist, eventually he was left with nothing else to do.

-Mr. MIKE LEINBACH (Shuttle Launch Director, NASA): I saw grown men had grown women cry today - tears of joy, to be sure.
+MIKE LEINBACH: I saw grown men had grown women cry today - tears of joy, to be sure.
 And that was just human emotions came out on the runway today and you couldn't suppress them.

 GREENFIELDBOYCE: The shuttle job losses continue.
 Tomorrow, over 1,500 people are being laid off.
 But Leinbach says the workforce has something no one can take away.

 LEINBACH: When I talked to the people, in-between the hugs and pats on the back, the pride that they have of having been part of this amazing program, this amazing event in history.